 As noted in the previous section, MMFs are susceptible to sudden and disruptive redemptions, and they may face challenges in selling assets, particularly under stressed conditions.
-A number of mechanisms could be used to address these MMF vulnerabilities - they include imposing on redeeming investors the cost of their redemptions; absorbing losses; reducing threshold effects; and reducing liquidity transformation.
-Some of these proposals were considered in previous MMF reforms, while other proposals are novel.29
+A number of mechanisms could be used to address these MMF vulnerabilities - they include imposing on redeeming investors the cost of their redemptions; absorbing losses; reducing threshold effects;

-For a discussion of first mover advantage in mutual funds see, for example, Chen, Goldstein, and Jiang, Payoff Complementarities and Financial Fragility: Evidence from Mutual Fund Outflows, Journal of Financial Economics (2010).
+27 For a discussion of first mover advantage in mutual funds see, for example, Chen, Goldstein, and Jiang, Payoff Complementarities and Financial Fragility: Evidence from Mutual Fund Outflows, Journal of Financial Economics (2010).

-On USD MMF portfolio similarity, see Georg et al, Similar Investors (2020), and Bouveret and Danieli, Vulnerabilities in money market funds (2021).
+28 On USD MMF portfolio similarity, see Georg et al, Similar Investors (2020), and Bouveret and Danieli, Vulnerabilities in money market funds (2021).